wadcom/kisarra-docs/README.md

 ## The Goal

-The goal of the game is to ship Betirium.
-The player who has shipped the most Betirium by the end of the game wins.
+The goal of the game is to collect as much Betirium as possible.
+The player who has collected the highest total amount of Betirium by the end of the game wins.

+**Total Collected Betirium Includes:**
+- **Shipped Betirium**
+- **Betirium stored at the base**
+- **Betirium currently carried by the player's units**

 ## Map Configuration

 The length of a cell side is 20km.

+### Terrain Types

+The map features two terrain types: sand fields and mountains.

+Units cannot traverse mountain cells; they must navigate around them.

 ### Betirium Density